The Best Walks In and Around Bristol

 Straddling the hillside to the south of Park Street, Brandon Hill is a city oasis.
 It packs a lot into a small space, with rolling lawns and stunning ornamental gardens as well as the historic Cabot Tower.
 Best of all are its spectacular views across the Harbour to South Bristol and beyond.

-9. Arnos Vale Cemetary
+9. Arnos Vale Cemetery

 A cemetery may not seem like the ideal place to go for a walk, but this wooded Victorian garden graveyard is full of history and offers a wonderfully peaceful place to unwind.
-The cemetery is accessed via Bath Road in Brislington where the gates are open between 9am to 4pm every day.

-10. Street Art Walk
+10. Bristol Street Art Walk

 Bristol is known for its street art.
 From Stokes Croft to Southville, there are hundreds of pieces to see in every corner of the city.
 Why not check out Visit Bristol’s guide to the city’s street art scene and take yourself on your own personal walking tour?